caesarra2/C-language-basics/README.md

 	printf("%s", &ar[0]); // Output: asd
 ```

-With string you might have encountered something like the following:<br>
+With strings you might have encountered something like the following:<br>
 ```C
 const char* str = "hello world";
 ```